What Happens If A Person Has A Brain Injury From A Car Accident?

 There are several different types of car accident brain injuries.
 Some of the more common include:

 - Concussion: Often referred to as the most common type of TBI, a concussion can take months to completely heal.
-It can be caused by a direct blow or violent shaking that results in the stretching of the brain’s blood vessels.
+This type of injury can be caused by a strong hit or sudden shaking.
+This stretches the brain's blood vessels, resulting in a traumatic brain injury.

 - Contusion: A contusion is generally the result of direct impact to the head that causes bleeding on the brain.
 Large contusions may require surgical removal.